Ashif Shaikh: Rashtriya Garima Abhiyaan

 By the year 2006, Ashif and his team had gained enough experience on the issue of manual scavenging and thus Rashtriya Garima Abhiyan was formed, which was a membership-based organisation of women who had liberated themselves from manual scavenging.
 These women became role models for other Dalit women to break the silence and burn the excreta collection baskets they were traditionally supposed to carry on their heads or waists.
 Ashif and his team supported the women to overcome and fight the backlash that the women faced from upper caste communities.
 They came out in public to demand from the government a stringent policy for the elimination of the practice and for a dignified process of rehabilitation.

-Rashtriya Garima Abhiyan used a positive transformation approach to empower manual scavengers, village by village, to take collective action, burn their cane baskets, demolish dry latrines and stand united in opposition to caste-based exploitation.
+Rashtriya Garima Abhiyan used a positive transformation approach to empower manual scavengers, village after village, to take collective action, burn their cane baskets, demolish dry latrines and stand united in opposition to caste-based exploitation.
 On 30 November 2012, a Nationwide March for Total Eradication of Inhuman Slavery of Manual Scavenging "Maila Mukti Yatra" was organised from Bhopal (Madhya Pradesh).
 After marching for two months and 10,000 kilometres, across 18 states and 200 districts, involving 10,000 liberated women and 50,000 manual scavengers, the National People’s March for Eradication of Manual Scavenging reached Delhi on 21 January 2013.
 Releasing the "Delhi Declaration for Eradication of Manual Scavenging," they demanded that India enforce laws prohibiting the practice nationwide.
 Ashif was also part of a PIL (Public Interest Litigation) filed in the Supreme Court for abolition and rehabilitation of all manual scavengers across India.
 In 2013 the government of India finally announced a new law - The Prohibition of Employment as Manual Scavengers and their Rehabilitation, 2013.